- Oops!Something went wrong.Please try again later.

-The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
-In its last earnings report on March 18, 2021, Commercial Metals reported EPS of $0.66 versus consensus estimate of $0.61 while it missed the consensus revenue estimate by 3.55%.
+The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+In its last earnings report on June 17, 2021, Commercial Metals reported EPS of $1.04 versus consensus estimate of $0.81 while it beat the consensus revenue estimate by 7.34%.

 Commercial Metals may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.

-Commercial Metals has a Value Score of B. The stock's Growth and Momentum Scores are C and B, respectively, giving the company a VGM Score of B.
+Commercial Metals has a Value Score of C. The stock's Growth and Momentum Scores are C and D, respectively, giving the company a VGM Score of B.

-In terms of its value breakdown, the stock currently trades at 12.7X current fiscal year EPS estimates.
-On a trailing cash flow basis, the stock currently trades at 8.9X versus its peer group's average of 13.1X.
-Additionally, the stock has a PEG ratio of 3.72.
+In terms of its value breakdown, the stock currently trades at 9.9X current fiscal year EPS estimates.
+On a trailing cash flow basis, the stock currently trades at 9.1X versus its peer group's average of 14X.
 This isn't enough to put the company in the top echelon of all stocks we cover from a value perspective.

-We also need to consider the stock's Zacks Rank, as this supersedes any trend on the style score front.
-Fortunately, Commercial Metals currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.
+We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
+Fortunately, Commercial Metals currently has a Zacks Rank of #1 (Strong Buy) thanks to rising earnings estimates.

 Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Commercial Metals fits the bill.
-Thus, it seems as though Commercial Metals shares could have a bit more room to run in the near term.
+Thus, it seems as though Commercial Metals shares could have potential in the weeks and months to come.

 How Does Commercial Metals Stack Up to the Competition?

-Shares of Commercial Metals have been rising, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also solid potential picks, including ArcelorMittal (MT), Olympic Steel (ZEUS), and POSCO (PKX), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Shares of Commercial Metals have been soaring, and the company still appears to be a decent choice, but what about the rest of the industry?
+Some of its industry peers are also looking good, including Ternium (TX), Aperam (APEMY), and Nucor (NUE), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.